andrei-stoica26/henna/README.md

 # henna
-`henna` provides nine versatile visualization utilities.
-They are designed with scRNA-seq data analysis in mind, but can be used for a variety of other applications as well.
+`henna` is a suite comprising several versatile visualization utilities.
+They are designed with scRNA-seq data analysis in mind, but are well-suited to to other applications as well.

 ## Installation